-In fiscal 2020, ADS began collecting data on water input and wastewater discharge across our manufacturing footprint to calculate our water consumption.
+In Fiscal 2020, ADS began collecting data on water input and wastewater discharge across our manufacturing footprint to calculate our water consumption.
 We are committed to sharing our water impact with our stakeholders to increase transparency and share the efforts we are undertaking to reduce our impact.
 In addition to collecting the data, we also took a critical look at how we use water at our pipe manufacturing facilities.
 During the pipe production process, water is used to cool down smaller diameter pipe products after the plastic is extruded.
 Water is not consumed in the pipe production process.
 We utilize a closed-loop water design in 87% of our pipe production facilities, which means the water is recycled multiple times and reused in cooling process.

-In 2021, we completed a water risk analysis across our manufacturing facilities, using Aqueduct Water Risk Atlas, developed by the World Resources Institute.
+In 2022, we updated our water risk analysis across our manufacturing facilities to include the Infiltrator Water Technologies facilities that were acquired in 2020.
+The water risk analysis was conducted using Aqueduct Water Risk Atlas, developed by the World Resources Institute.
 Water scarcity is one of the defining issues of the 21st century.
 It is of the utmost importance we are mindful of water consumption, particularly in areas of water stress.
 The results of our analysis are provided in the tables below.
 Baseline water stress is defined as a measure of the ratio of total water withdrawals to available renewable surface and groundwater supplies.

 Baseline Water Stress

 Baseline Water Stress Percent of ADS Manufacturing Facilities Number of ADS Manufacturing Facilities

-Extremely High 8% 4
+Extremely High 7% 4

 High 4% 2

-Medium - High 27% 13
+Medium - High 29% 16

-Low-Medium 21% 10
+Low-Medium 16% 9

-Low 40% 19
+Low 44% 24

 We are using the results of the water risk analysis to begin reducing our impact in a very mindful way.
-As part of our 2030 Sustainability Goals, we are planning to implement closed loop manufacturing at all of our manufacturing locations.
+As part of our 10-year goals, we are planning to implement closed loop manufacturing at all of our manufacturing locations.

 Water Consumption Data

-Water Consumption Unit of Measure Fiscal 2021
+Water Consumption Unit of Measure Fiscal 2021 Fiscal 2022

-Total Water Intake 1 Megaliters 348
+Total Water Intake 1 Megaliters 348 409

-Water intake data does not include Infiltrator.
-Additionally, water intake data is not yet available for 8 of 48 manufacturing facilities, 8 of 25 distribution yards, and 3 of 6 offices and is therefore also not included.
+^{1.} Water intake data does not include Infiltrator.
+Additionally, water intake data is not yet available for 8 of 48 manufacturing facilities, 8 of 25 distribution yards and 3 of 6 offices and is therefore also not included.
 We plan to include data for these locations in future reports.